Skip to Content

 Bishop’s Pumpkin Farm – Pumpkin Farms In California

 There are plenty of other activities kids will surely love!
-There is a zip-line, coyote mountain and Farmer Bill’s tootling tractors to name a few.
+There is a zip-line, Coyote Mountain and Farmer Bill’s tootling tractors to name a few.

-Dates: September 10 – November 6
+Dates: September 7th – September 19th

-Halloween through November 6th
+Halloween through November 11th

-9:00 am – 5:00 pm (Daily)
+9 am – 5 pm (Daily)

 Entry Fee: Admission to Bishop’s Pumpkin Farm is FREE